What Science Says About Exercise And Depression

 • Increased energy levels, especially in people who have less motivation

-While exercise has proven benefits when it comes to the symptoms of depressive disorders, it's unclear the extent to which it reduces symptoms.
-Most experts agree that exercise should be implemented alongside traditional modalities, such as psychotherapy and medication, as opposed to being used as a standalone treatment.
-Overall, more research has been done on medications and talk therapy than physical activity, so their effects are better proven and understood.
+More research has been done on medications and talk therapy than physical activity, so their effects are better proven and understood.
 If you are living with depression, a healthcare professional can help you determine how exercise might fit into your treatment plan.

-Exercise may be very helpful for certain people.
-However, there are a few things that can limit the effectiveness or feasibility of an exercise program for depression.
-Some people who live with depression may find it hard to exercise because of common depressive symptoms, such as fatigue, lack of motivation, stress, and sleep disturbances.
-Others may have physical health concerns that make exercise more difficult.
-For example, someone who lives with a condition like fibromyalgia (a disorder that commonly leads to depression) may have trouble exercising due to muscle and joint pain.
-Additionally, a lack of access to facilities and resources can be a barrier for some.
+Exercise may be helpful for certain people.
+However, a few factors can limit the effectiveness or feasibility of an exercise program for depression.
+Some people with depression may find it hard to exercise because of typical depressive symptoms, such as fatigue, lack of motivation, stress, and sleep disturbances.
+Others may have physical health concerns that make exercise more challenging.

 Takeaway

-Research continues to elucidate the links between physical activity and improved depression symptoms, providing us with insights into how and why exercise can be beneficial.
-If you’re living with a depressive disorder or similar challenge, a licensed mental health professional can help you determine how exercise and other strategies might fit into an overall treatment plan.
+Research continues to elucidate the links between physical activity and improved depression symptoms, providing insights into how and why exercise can be beneficial.
+If you're living with a depressive disorder or similar challenge, a licensed mental health professional can help you determine how exercise and other strategies might fit into an overall treatment plan.
 Connecting with a therapist can be a positive first step toward a healthy mind and body.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.

-You don't have to face depression aloneGet Started
+You don't have to face depression aloneGet started